CottonMC/ClientCommands/README.md

 }
 ```

-The classes `ArgumentBuilders` and `Feedback` are provided as
+The classes `ArgumentBuilders` and `CottonClientCommandSource` are provided as
-alternatives to `CommandManager` and the feedback methods in `ServerCommandSource`.
+alternatives to `CommandManager` and `ServerCommandSource`.